Creating an SSH server

 Further Reading

-Given this rather easy template to start building your own SSH server, please look at our further documentation on how to configure it to make it your own.
+Given this rather easy template to start building your own SSH server, please take a look at our further documentation on how to configure it further to make it your own.

 Authenticating users with Passwords